FusionAuth/fusionauth-example-template/QUICKSTART-INSTRUCTIONS.md

 ## Next steps

 You should provide next steps for the user to explore FusionAuth more.
+Check the [Next Steps section](#next-steps-section) for more details.

 ## Example